 One of the questions on the registration form refers to your religious faith.
-The reason for this is that, in Germany, religious communities are entitled to use the services of the Tax Office to collect "Church Tax" and the Residents' Registration Office will transmit your tax-related data to the tax authorities.
-In Göttingen you can declare tax-relevant membership to the Roman Catholic, the Lutheran or the Reformed Presbyterian Church.
+The gious communities are entitled to use the services of the Tax Office to collect "Church Tax" and the Residents' Registration Office will transmit your tax-related data to the tax authorities.
+In Göttingen to the Roman Catholic, the Lutheran or the Reformed Presbyterian Church.
 Any other religious faith will not affect your registration and taxation.